biocatiit/website/content/pages/users_howto_saxs_prepare.rst

 Checklist for SAXS sample preparation
 =======================================

+Below are the recommendations for buffer and sample preparation for SAXS.
+Note that at the end of the day, these are guidelines and the goal is always the happiness and stability of the sample.
+We can accommodate most buffers, so ask your beamline scientist if you have an unusual buffer composition.

+Also, if possible we recommend combining similar buffers, particularly for separation-coupled measurements like SEC-SAXS.
+Fewer buffers will save you a significant amount of time during your experiment, so consider whether you can combine similar conditions.

-Buffer components
+Buffer component recommendations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *   20-100 mM PBS, Tris,  HEPES, etc. PBS is preferred if possible.
-*   Salt concentration < 1M, typically 150-200 mM
+*   Salt concentration < 1M, typically 50-200 mM
 *   Avoid radical scavengers (glycerol, DTT, etc) unless needed for the stability of your protein.
-With BioCAT's coflow setup these actually increase the likelyhood of seeing radiation damage.
+With BioCAT's coflow setup these actually increase the likelihood of seeing radiation damage.
+*   If you need a reductant, use longer lived ones like TCEP rather than DTT (especially with higher pH buffers)

 Buffer matching
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+*   SEC-SAXS/SEC-MALS-SAXS - Best if buffer is perfectly matched, but can tolerate nominally matched buffers that are not matched through exchange.
-*   SEC-SAXS/SEC-MALS-SAXS - Use dialysis buffer or a matched buffer from the final SEC purification step.
+*   Batch SAXS - Must be a perfect match.
+Use dialysis buffer, the buffer from the final SEC purification step, or the flow through from the final concentration step.

-*   Batch-mode SAXS - use dialysis buffer
-*   SEC-SAXS - make enough buffer for both the experiments and equilibration.
-    `For SEC-MALS-SAXS > 1.5 L, for SEC-SAXS > 500 mL. <{filename}/pages/users_howto_saxs_design.rst#saxs-buffer-volume>`_
-*   If mailing concentrated buffer for SEC-SAXS or SEC-MALS-SAXS (e.g. 10x), we recommend you prepare the concentrated solution, create the final dilution in your lab, exchange your samples into that, and then mail us the remaining concentrated stock for dilution on site.
-While this doesn't perfectly match buffer, it gets close, and the buffer exchange on the column will guarantee a perfect match.
+If mailing concentrated buffer for separation coupled measurements (e.g. a 10x stock for use with SEC-SAXS), we recommend you prepare the concentrated solution, create the final dilution in your lab, exchange your samples into that, and then mail us the remaining concentrated stock for dilution on site.
+While this doesn't perfectly match buffer, it gets close, and the buffer exchange on the column will provide the necessary perfect match.

+Buffer volume
+^^^^^^^^^^^^^^^^^
+*   SEC-SAXS/SEC-MALS-SAXS - `Buffer volume = 4*(column volume)*(number of samples + 1) + 250 mL. <{filename}/pages/users_howto_saxs_design.rst#saxs-buffer-volume>`_
+*   Batch SAXS - Requires a `basic running buffer for the sheath and a perfectly matched buffer for the sample (can be the sample) <{filename}/pages/users_howto_saxs_design.rst#saxs-buffer-volume>`_.

+    *   Sheath buffer: Buffer volume = 0.6*(number of samples) + 50 mL
+    *   Perfectly matched buffer (if not sheath): Buffer volume = 3*(sample volume)

-Sample (Protein or DNA/RNA) concentration and amount
+Sample (Protein or DNA/RNA) concentration and volume
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *   Concentration: